shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You learn one Bond Affinity option at level 1.
 You gain Bond Affinity options as you level up, as shown in the class table.
 You may not unlearn a Bond Affinity option, and when you may learn a new Bond Affinity option, you may not replace a Bond Affinity option you already learned.

-Subclasses may also grant you extra Bond Affinity options.
+Bending Styles may also grant you extra Bond Affinity options.
 These do not count against the total Bond Affinity options that you know as shown in the class table.

-# Subclassing
+# Bending Style

-At level 3, you choose a subclass, as listed below.
-The subclass will give you features at levels 3, 5, 7, 11, and 15.
+At level 3, you choose a Bending Style, as listed below.
+The Bending Style you choose will give you features at levels 3, 5, 7, 11, and 15.
 They will also grant you bonus Bond Affinity options.

 -   Reality Breaker
 -   Reality Forger